What We’ll Cover:

 Everyone wants to know what effect social media will have on their search rankings.

-But, it does affect your rankings indirectly.
+It does, however, affect your rankings indirectly.
 More specifically, any links you get from social media do have an effect.

 What is SEO: A Quick Guide to Optimization